ongardie/cubicle/docs/Docker.md

    populated with physical copies of package files, so the home directories can be large (a few gigabytes) and can take a few seconds to initialize.

-3. A work directory. his is at `~/w/` inside the environment.
+3. A work directory. this is at `~/w/` inside the environment.
 For an environment named `eee`, this is at `${XDG_DATA_HOME:-~/.local/share}/cubicle/work/eee/` on the host with bind mounts or in a `cub-eee-home` Docker volume with volume mounts.
 The work